astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 The first step to upgrading your Deployment to a higher version of Apache Airflow is to indicate your intent to do so via the Astronomer UI or CLI.

-> **Note::** The Astronomer UI and CLI will only make available versions of Airflow that are _higher_ than the version you're currently running in your `Dockerfile`.
+> **Note:** The Astronomer UI and CLI will only make available versions of Airflow that are _higher_ than the version you're currently running in your `Dockerfile`.
 For example, if you're currently running Airflow `1.10.10`, `1.10.7` will _not_ be available for selection.

 #### via the Astronomer UI

 To initialize the Airflow upgrade process via the Astronomer UI, navigate to **Deployment** > **Settings** > **Basics** > **Airflow Version**.
 Next to **Airflow Version**,

-1. Select your desired version of Airflow from the drop-down menu
+1. Select your desired version of Airflow
 2. Click **Upgrade**

 [INSERT SCREENSHOT/GIF OF AIRFOW UPGRADE MODAL IN ASTRO UI]